SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 - "MLEF" (Maximum Likelihood Kalman Filter, see [Zupanski05]_), deterministic EnKF scheme, allowing in addition the consistent treament of non-linear observation operator,
 - "IEnKF" (Iterative_EnKF), deterministic EnKF scheme, improving treament of operators non-linearities.

-Without being a universal recommandation, one recommend to use EnKF as a reference algorithm, and the other algorithms (in this order) as means to obtain less costly data assimilation with hopefully the same quality.
+Without being a universal recommandation, one recommend to use "EnKF" as a reference algorithm, and the other algorithms (in this order) as means to obtain less costly data assimilation with hopefully the same quality.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst